ShakawathHossen/delizioso-resturent-client/README.md

 <h1>Project Name: DELIZIOSO</h1>
-<p>This project is about Best chefs and Recipes in Bangladesh and it is create with Modern React Js</p>
+<p>This project is about Best chefs and Recipes in Italian and it is create with Modern React Js</p>
 <h2>Feature:</h2>
 <li>Header Section Different Type of option </li>
 <li>Banner Section with A banner image and Website name </li>